DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/Section 5: Triaging a thread from a Memory Dump/README.md

 # Description

 The **`!mex.t`** command is an improved implementation of the **`!thread`** command for both user and kernel mode.
 It provides information about threads, such as thread context, stack frames, and thread state.
-The purpose of this section is to be able to learn interpreting the results of the **`!mex.t`** command.
+The purpose of this section is to be able to learn interpreting the results and how to navigate and examing threads of interest.
+This is just an example of a write-up that can be used as a reference where I'm demonstrating my thought process.

 # Triaging a thread